Litera Group Privacy Notice

 4.1 Keeping your personal information safe

 We take security issues seriously.
 We implement appropriate steps to help maintain the security of our information systems and processes and prevent the accidental destruction, loss or unauthorised disclosure of the personal information we process.
+Unfortunately, the transmission of information via the internet is not completely secure.
+Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our services.
+Any transmission of personal information is at your own risk.
+We are not responsible for circumvention of any privacy settings or security measures contained on the services.

 4.2 Profiling and automated decision making